LHexagone/Java-Programs-Grade-X/README.md

 # Java-Programs-Grade-X
-My Archive of all of the Lab Record questions for grade 10.
+My Record of all of the Lab Record questions for grade 10.